iceruntime/docs/how-it-works.md

 ### Rei buildsystem and generic language frontend
 Usually language toolchains follow a similar general pattern, [Rei]() is a framework written in PureIce, catering to this standard use case.
 This means that with Rei, you can get a language toolchain up and running simply by passing it ICE-functions for pipeline steps such as typechecking and compilation, everything else such as package management will use standard defaults.

-## Toolchains using ice
+## Toolchains using ICE
-Currently the following projects are planned to run on ice:
+Currently the following projects are planned to run on ICE:
  - [Rei]()
  - [Kami]()
  - [A package manager for Agda]()